 There are three program evaluations that students must pass in the course of their doctoral studies.
-Each is described briefly below, and more information is provided at https://cahss.nova.edu/departments/crs/resources.
+Each is described briefly below, and more information is provided at Conflict Resolution Studies Student Resources | HCAS | NSU (nova.edu).

 I. WRITING ASSESSMENT AND REQUIREMENT